jordantrujillo/jordantrujillo.github.io/_posts/2022-09-18-running-old-programs.markdown

 # Windows

 ## WINEVDM
 WINEVDM is a compatibility layer for WIN16bit applications, it will run within 64Bit versions of Windows.
-It is an open source project and your mileage may vary but so far I have been able to run programs as far back as Windows 1.0.
+It is an open source project, so your mileage may vary, but I have been able to run programs dating back to Windows 1.0 so far.
 - [Github: WINEVDM](https://github.com/otya128/winevdm)

 # Other